INACSL Grant Opportunities

 The 3-page proposal should provide a clear and complete narrative account of the research project.
 It should include what is to be done, why, and how.
 The proposal should address the innovative nature of the research.
 A fourth page detailing the budget should be included.
 Please attach all of the required grant proposal materials to the electronic application.

 - Title Page (1 page)

 - Proposal (3-page) with sections identified by headings

 - Abstract - This is a summary including the background of the proposed project.
 Include any previous experience you have had with the topic.

 - Significance - Include one paragraph describing the need your project will address.
-Identify the benefits to the nursing community, and how the study aligns with the INACSL mission and research priorities.
+Identify the benefits of the nursing community, and how the study aligns with the INACSL mission and research priorities.

 - Question and/or hypothesis - Identify the research question or proposition you hope to address with your study.

 - Methodology - Describe your research design, data collection, and analysis procedures.
 Include a description of your sample, limitations of the study, and co-researcher participants.

 - Evaluation - Describe the process by which you will evaluate the outcomes stated above.

 - Project Description and Timeline - Include a timeline of the project from its inception through to its completion.

 - Budget - 1-page addressing all items needed to complete the study and how the mini-grant funding will be utilized.